AleksandarJavorovic/coders-parkhouse/README.md

 - Here you must enter your registration number but according to one of the four given patterns.
 Instructions are telling you to use letters, digits and dashes only, other characters will trigger Invalid Input.

 - In case you use valid pattern for your registration number, you can have 2 scenarios:
-  1. You type in valid registration number and you can go further to enter the parking duration.
+  - You type in valid registration number and you can go further to enter the parking duration.
   - ![Regplates Valid Not Existing](/assets/images/features/feature5-regplates-valid-not-existing-hours.png)

-  2. You type in valid registration number, but you find out there is a debt from the last time, which you need to take care of, so that you can park here again.
+  - You type in valid registration number, but you find out there is a debt from the last time, which you need to take care of, so that you can park here again.
 Behind the scenes the code is checking if the given registration is already inside the google sheet.
-In this case it is which represents your "debt".
+In this case it is, which represents your "debt".
   - ![Regplates Valid Existing](/assets/images/features/feature8-regplate-existing.png)

 ### **Paying Debt/Actually Mistake**

-- You have 2 options here to pay your debt, to be able to park again or to type in your registration number again because actually it was a typo.
+- You have 2 options here, to pay your debt to be able to park again or to type in your registration number again because actually it was a typo.

-  1. If you choose to pay your debt, after the transaction is over, you will be able to enter your registration number again and park as you wish.
+  - If you choose to pay your debt, after the transaction is over, you will be able to enter your registration number again and park as you wish.
 In reality the reg. number is getting deleted from the google sheet, so you are able to enter with the same registration again.
   - ![Regplates Valid Existing Paying](/assets/images/features/feature10-regplates-existing-pay.png)

-  2. If you actually made a mistake and you choose "new".
+  - If you actually made a mistake and you choose "new".
 You will be taken back to enter your registration number again.
   - ![Regplates Valid Existing New](/assets/images/features/feature9-regplate-existing-no.png)

 ### **Parking Duration(Hours)**